The first non-stop trans-Atlantic flight

 This flight by Alcock and Brown is often portrayed as being conducted by two dare-devil aviators.
 Nothing could be further from the truth.
-In fact both Alcock and Brown were trained and flew in the RFC (Royal Flying Corps) and both took their flying duties very seriously.
+In fact Alcock was trained and flew in the RNAS (Royal Naval Air Service) and Brown was trained and flew in the RFC (Royal Flying Corps).
+And, both took their flying duties very seriously.
 John Alcock (born 1892) gained his pilots license in November 1912 and was a regular competitor at events held at Hendon aerodrome.

 Oddly enough, they both became prisoners of war.
 In Alcock's case he was imprisoned by the Turkish authorities after suffering engine failure over the Gulf of Xeros.
 For Brown he was shot down over Germany.
 But both remained determined to continue flying.
 Arthur Whitten Brown, born 1886, was, after WW1 determined to develop his navigational skills.
 Both Alcock and Brown were dedicated to becoming highly proficient aviators.